 We now turn to decreases in pay.
-We first asked directors in Table 7, Panel A, "Have you ever significantly decreased the target quantum of pay for an incumbent CEO?"
+We first asked directors in Table 8, Panel A, "Have you ever significantly decreased the target quantum of pay for an incumbent CEO?"
 Only 23% of directors responded "Yes."
-Combined with the difficulty of significantly increasing pay, this suggests that CEO pay is sticky, and that directors' decision variable is the change in pay rather than the level, analogous to the findings of Lintner (1956) and Brav et al. (2005) for dividends.
-We interviewed directors to understand why pay cuts are so infrequent.
-One stated that if there were ever a justification for cutting the CEO's target pay, you would instead fire her.
-Another director explained that a pay cut communicates that the board has downgraded its assessment of the CEO, and a third said that, as a consequence, cutting a CEO's pay is effectively firing her.
-This suggests that another reference point in X is the prior year's pay, consistent with Kahneman, Knetch, and Thaler's (1986) evidence.
+Combined with the difficulty of significantly increasing pay, this suggests that CEO pay is sticky, and that directors decide pay changes rather than pay levels, analogous to the findings of Lintner (1956) and Brav et al. (2005) for dividends.
+We interviewed directors on why pay cuts are so rare.
+One stated that if there were ever a justification for cutting CEO pay, you would instead fire her.
+Another explained that a pay cut communicates that the board has lowered its assessment of the CEO, and a third said that, as a result, cutting a CEO's pay is effectively firing her.
+This suggests that another reference point in X is prior year pay, consistent with Kahneman, Knetch, and Thaler's (1986) evidence.